ry167/paddle-woo-tweaks/README.txt

 Tweaks to the WooCommerce Paddle Gateway plugin including country and post code support and adding a small tax disclaimer to the checkout.

+You can get the main gateway plugin from here: https://wpsmartpay.com/paddle-for-woocommerce/

 If you want to know about plugin updates, please Watch the repository on Github: https://github.com/ry167/paddle-woo-tweaks

 == Installation ==